ThatCoolCoder/foss-rcas/README.md

     - Make content creation docs more friendly to non-programmers
     - If we make exotic stuff like quadcopters, create documentation on that
 - Misc bugs/problems
+    - New input system UI still does not recognise added channels that aren't in the toml.
     - Content manager tries to read `Mixes.toml` file and then gets annoyed because it is not a content file
     - thing has a heart attack if there is any issue at all in loading settings.
     - if there is a non-permitted class found when loading the input map, the entire game crashes.
 Instead it should just skip that item